Punta Toro virus

-The Punta Toro virus is a member of the genus Phlebovirus of the order Bunyavirales.
+Punta Toro virus is a member of the genus Phlebovirus of the family Phenuiviridae.
 It was initially isolated from patients in Colombia and two key patients in Panama.
 Two individual serotypes of PTV were isolated from these patients, PTV-Adames (A) and PTV-Balliet (B), with PTV-A appearing to be more virulent.
 PTV is considered to be relatively contained to the Americas with no cases being reported outside of this region.
-Along with a few other human pathogenic Phleboviruses, PTV is considered to be a significant virus in terms of public health as little information is known about its clinical effects and with further research underway, PTV could have unforeseen impacts on health and virology.
+Along with a few other human pathogenic phleboviruses, PTV is considered to be a significant virus in terms of public health as little information is known about its clinical effects and with further research underway, PTV could have unforeseen impacts on health and virology.

 Structure

-PTV possesses many structural characteristics typical of viruses in Bunyavirales.
+PTV possesses many structural characteristics typical of viruses in Phlebovirus.
 PTV has a helical nucleocapsid as well as an outer envelope.
 On the viral envelope PTV has two major glycoproteins, Gn and Gc, that function in host-cell binding and entry.
 Within the genus Phlebovirus, these glycoproteins form a characteristic icosahedral lattice with a triangulation number of T=12.
 Due to this structure, PTV appears as a relatively spherical particle when viewed in an electron micrograph with a diameter from 80 to 120 nm.